artlog/artlog_toolbox/README.md

 NOT SUITABLE FOR ANY PURPOSE

-a toy toolbox for toy projects in C and java
+a toy toolbox for toy projects in C

 provides implementations for static libraries

-- allist
-- alsave
-- altest
-- json
+within build/lib/

+libalcommon.a
+libaltest.a
+liballist.a
+libaldev.a
+libalhash.a
+libalstack.a
+libaljson.a
+libalsave.a

 # json